MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/avs-diagnostics/diagnostic-avs0101.md

 ## How to fix this diagnostic?

-Validate that the dependency information are correct and that the dependencies are available for the countries / releases validated.
+Validate that the dependency information is correct and that the dependencies are available for the countries/releases validated.

 ## See Also